-With this call, ABOAGORA – Between Arts and Sciences invites you to investigate the shifting borders of water and land in the Pre-Symposium event in Turku Archipelago.
-The theme of ABOAGORA in 2020 is Water, while the Pre-Symposium focuses on the significance of place in research and artistic practices.
+ABOAGORA – Between Arts and Sciences invited Doctoral Candidates and Art students to investigate the shifting borders of water and land in the Pre-Symposium event in the Turku archipelago.
+The theme of ABOAGORA in 2020 was Water, while the Pre-Symposium focused on the significance of place in research and artistic practices.
 What are the different senses of place in the work of a researcher or an artist?
 What do we bring with us, take away and leave behind?
 How are our practices making their mark on the environment, and how does the environment affect our practices?

 Water carries with it ongoing natural and cultural histories of journeys, discoveries and invasions.
 Yet it also holds promise in a world that was never fixed in the first place.
 The lands on the coasts of Finland are rising, gradually, as they have done since the release of the weight of ice sheets at the end of the last Ice Age.
 Half a centimetre a year in the Archipelago Sea, half a metre in a century.
 Will the seas rise as fast due to the melting glaciers in the future and eventually catch up with the shifting shorelines here?

 The Baltic Sea can be seen as an indicator of things to come, a transitional zone where both planetary and local environmental transformations have a rapid observable impact.
 The Archipelago Research Institute of Turku University, on the island of Seili in the Archipelago Sea, has for decades been gathering data on the changing salinity levels, among other factors.
 This is the place to slow down and ponder upon these questions, empirically and imaginatively, even in the face of a global emergency.